satvik-1203/satvik-1203/README.md

 ### Extras / Fun Facts ###

-- I know I don't have anything related to data science but hopfully it gets here soon.
 - I hit 75 WPM recently
 - Tried TypesScript, kept the repo in github